 8. Place under the grill for 8-10 minutes, or until the cheese is golden and crispy.
 Place under the grill for 8-10 minutes, or until the cheese is golden and crispy (Image 8).

-You can use nearly any type of short pasta noodles as a replacement for ziti in this meatless baked ziti dish.
+You can use nearly any type of short pasta noodles as a replacement for ziti in this meatless baked ziti.
 Try rigatoni, penne, or mostaccioli (similar to penne) in this vegetable ziti.

 If you use a pasta sauce that is thinner and watery, you’ll likely have watery baked ziti.
 As the pasta sauce heats up, it typically thins out.
-Aim for thicker pasta sauce when making baked ziti to avoid this issue.
-Avoid using too much pasta water or not draining your noodles properly, as this can also cause overly watery baked ziti.
+Aim for thicker pasta sauce to avoid this issue.
+Avoid using too much pasta water or not draining your noodles properly.

-Every ziti recipe is different.
-Some baked ziti dishes have meat; some only have cheese.
-Others have quite a few veggies mixed in.
+No, every ziti recipe is different!
+Some ziti dishes have meat, some only have cheese, and others have quite a few veggies mixed in.

-Itโs best to cook baked ziti uncovered.
+It’s best to cook baked ziti uncovered.
 Since the pasta is already cooked, you do not need the dish to steam like it would if covered.
-Covering this meatless baked ziti recipe also means you wonโt have the crispy cheesy crust.
+Covering this vegetarian baked ziti recipe also means you won’t have the crispy cheesy crust.

 Yes, you can put meat in baked ziti.
 Ensure you cook the meat before mixing it into the ziti to avoid undercooked/unevenly cooked meat.